 It’s been a goal of mine to work in a software development role since the remote jobs in that field of work at limitless, but most importantly because I enjoy building things with code.

-I’m hoping to continue working with the tech company that recently hired me, and moved into a software QA position, and from there I’m interested in either moving into a web development, app development, or data science role.
+I’m hoping to continue working with the tech company that recently hired me and moved into a software QA position, and from there I’m interested in either moving into web development, app development, or data science.
 I’ve yet to decide, but all of these positions have remote employment options.

 If you’re interested in learning more about jobs available at tech companies here are a few resources: